-In honor of Careers in Creative Industries Week, Candace Lewis has written a blog post;
+In honour of Careers in Creative Industries Week, Candace Lewis has written a blog post;

 A day in the life of a trainee…